Workers’ Compensation

 - Your employer or their insurer denies your claim or fails to pay your workers’ comp benefits promptly.

-- You receive a settlement offer on a denied claim that doesn’t cover all of your medical bills or lost wages.
+- You receive a settlement offer that doesn’t cover all of your medical bills or lost wages.
 Traumatic brain injuries, for example, can require years of medical care.

 - You receive a settlement offer on an accepted claim that seems unfair.